kinescope/ios-kinescope-player/DOCUMENTATION.md

 # Phone call

 With an incoming call, video will be paused by system, true for background.
-To resume video, use CXCallObserver of CallKit framework and it's delegate method.
+To resume video, use didGetCall method KinescopeVideoPlayerDelegate.
+Method will be called on every call action: on end, connect, hold and on outgoing call.